YuzhongHuang/CompArchFA15/midterm/midterm_report.md

  4. Dim

 	 In Dim mode, the LED will produce at approximately 50% brightness.
-As the graph shown in below.
+As the graph shown in below:

 	 ![enter image description here](https://lh3.googleusercontent.com/-jbIPjkMWOP4/VkVLKf3fMKI/AAAAAAAAAMI/UQZiqt21ADA/s200/dim.png "dim.png")

 	Pulse width modulation is used to generate dimming.
 In this bike light controller, we will use 50% duty cycle with a frequency of 32768 HZ, which is faster than the eye can see.

 ### FSM

 The finite state machine is shown below:

 ![enter image description here](https://lh3.googleusercontent.com/-zflZh5_kvGA/VkiUNn2s2EI/AAAAAAAAATg/VVpZwfTMu7o/s0/fsm.png "fsm.png")

 As we can see, the FSM contains for states, which corresponding to the four modes.
 And on each state, when a button is pressed, the FSM will change to the next state.